Debbie Pope, CEO

-In her role at the YWCA, Shiquita will be managing core programs like Reading to End Racism (RER), Latina Achievement Support (LAS), and STEM, as well as managing and recruiting volunteers for all three programs.
+In her role at the YWCA, Shiquita directs core programs like Reading to End Racism (RER), Latina Achievement Support (LAS), and STEM,.

-Shiquita serves on the Board of Trustees for The League of Women Voters; is an EFFA Program Committee member; and is the host of KGNU ‘s radio show, “Victorious Single Parents”.
+Shiquita serves as a Longmont City Council member; is an EFFA Program Committee member; and is the host of KGNU ‘s radio show, “Victorious Single Parents”.
 Additionally, she co-founded Families of Color Colorado, and served as a YWCA Boulder County board member.

 In her free time, she enjoys traveling, learning about new cultures, and cooking.